Image

 SEMESTER 4

-3 Choices of Upper-Level Courses in Social Science** (with option to take Applied Statistics, pending result in Quantitative Analysis)
+3 Choices of Upper-Level courses ** (with option to take Applied Statistics, pending result in Quantitative Analysis)

 SEMESTER SNAPSHOTS - Law, Society and Justice with Math (300.
 L2)